Woman sketching at the kitchen table

 When can you start trying to conceive after a LEEP?

-Immediate recovery takes about two weeks.
-We recommend that women avoid sex or inserting anything into the vagina for four weeks.
-Full recovery of the cervix takes about six months.
-I usually tell my patients who have no evidence of cervical cancer to wait six months before trying to conceive.
+Immediate recovery takes about two to four weeks.
+Women should avoid sex or inserting anything into the vagina for four to six weeks.
+Full recovery of the cervix takes about six months, and if there is no evidence of cervical cancer, patients can try to conceive after this time.

 How do you know the LEEP was effective?

-To ensure that the abnormal cells have cleared, we recommend seeing your Gyn/Ob for a follow-up exam.
-Depending on the results of the pathology report, a patient may need additional testing such as a repeat Pap test, HPV testing, endocervical curettage (a type of biopsy inside the cervix) or even a hysterectomy.
+To ensure that the abnormal cells have cleared, see your Gyn/Ob for a follow-up exam.
+Depending on the results of the pathology report, you may need additional testing such as:

 Can the LEEP affect pregnancy?